 Sonamtso is 44 years old.
 She looks much older due to a challenging life.
 “I lost my husband when I was 33 and I have been taking care of two little daughters since then.
 Because of heavy pressure and work load I became very sick few years ago, thus, I had to force my elder daughter to stop going to school and take care of her sister.
 I feel really sorry for her but I had no choice and we need her back home.
 Her little sister is in first grade at the local middle school and her performance at school is really good, and I hope we can afford to send her to college one day”, said Sonamtso when a Shamtse representative visited her.

-Pictures: Sonamtso farming her land with the help of a neighbor.
-Visiting them is Roudin from Shamtse Charity.
+Pictures: Sonamtso farming her land.
 Sonamtso’s house (outside and inside).

 - This program will have a flow-on affect with each family paying back the value of the piglets after the first breeding year enabling the work of our partner charity, Shamtse, to continue supporting more families in Qinghai Province, China.

 Latest News for CHINA - Pigs for Poverty